twistlock/docs/api/descriptions/feeds/cve_allow_list_put.md

 **Note:** No response will be returned upon successful execution.

-To confirm the CVEs have been added to the global whitelist, invoke the `GET /api/v1/feeds/custom/cve-allow-list` endpoint.
+To confirm the CVE list has been added to the global whitelist, invoke the `GET /api/v1/feeds/custom/cve-allow-list` endpoint.